laurentpauwels/maeloss/README.md

 3. `EmpiricsJulia.ipynb`: Jupyter Notebook with Julia Language to conduct the empirical study found in Section 5.

+    `_maeFunction.jl`: This `jl` file contains all the functions required to reproduce the results in the Jupyter Notebooks.
+This file is *NOT necessary* to run the Jupyter Notebook but it might be useful if the code is run in scripts outside of Jupyter Notebooks.

 ### matlab

 1. `Simulations.m`: MATLAB script that conducts the simulations found in Section 4 of the paper.